twpayne/nagios-plugin-bacula/README.md

 check_bacula_client
 ===================

 `check_bacula_client` is a [Nagios](http://www.nagios.org) plugin to check [Bacula](http://www.bacula.org/) client backups.
-It will warn or indicate a critical state if the last successful backup for a client is older than a psecified period.
+It will warn or indicate a critical state if the last successful backup for a client is older than a specified period.
 It uses the `bconsole` program to interact with the Bacula Director and therefore is independent of the client and the database used by the Bacula Director.

 Dependencies